MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 > [!IMPORTANT]
 > - This feature is deprecated and won't be visible anymore starting from December 15th, 2023.
-> - The [new custom prompt experience](use-a-custom-prompt-in-flow.md) should be used instead.
-Learn about [how to migrate your to the new action](#migrate-to-the-new-custom-prompt-experience).
+> - The [new prompt builder feature](use-a-custom-prompt-in-flow.md) should be used instead.
+See [how to migrate to the new prompt builder experience](#migrate-to-the-new-prompt-builder-experience).
 > - This is a preview feature.
 [View our preview terms](https://go.microsoft.com/fwlink/?linkid=2189520).
 > - This capability is only available in United States region.
 > - This capability may be subject to usage limits or capacity throttling.

-## Migrate to the new custom prompt experience
+## Migrate to the new prompt builder experience
-This Power Automate action is deprecated, the [new custom prompt action](use-a-custom-prompt-in-flow.md) should be used instead.
+This Power Automate action is deprecated, the [prompt builder action](use-a-custom-prompt-in-flow.md) should be used instead.

 If you have flows using the old **Create text with GPT** action, here is the process you need to follow to migrate each of your prompts to the the new **Create text with GPT (V2)** action: